Rafe2001/PrepPath-AI/README.md

 # PrepPath AI Interview Assistant

 PrepPath AI is an intelligent interview assistant designed to help users prepare for job interviews.
-It leverages advanced natural language processing (NLP) models, including LangChain's LLM, to provide accurate and relevant answers to a wide range of interview questions.
+It leverages open source Mixtral-8x7b-32768 LLM through Groq API, to provide accurate and relevant answers to a wide range of interview questions.

 ## Features

-- **Intelligent Question-Answering**: PrepPath AI uses state-of-the-art NLP models, such as LangChain's LLM, to understand and answer user questions with precision.
+- **Intelligent Question-Answering**: PrepPath AI uses state-of-the-art LLM mixtral-8x7b-32768, to understand and answer user questions with precision.
 - **User-Friendly Interface**: The web-based interface makes it easy for users to interact with the assistant and receive instant responses.
 - **Wide Range of Topics**: Whether it's technical questions, behavioral scenarios, or industry-specific inquiries, PrepPath AI can handle them all.
 - **Customizable Prompt Templates**: Users can customize the prompts to tailor the responses to their specific needs and contexts.